Marcus Oldham College

 Marcus Oldham College is an independent tertiary institution specializing in agribusiness and agriculture, located in Waurn Ponds, Geelong, Victoria.
 Established in 1962, it is Australia's only private agricultural college.
-Founded in 1962, the institution attracts enrolments from domestic and international students.
+The institution attracts enrolments from domestic and international students.

 History

 The college was founded through a bequest from Marcus William Oldham, who died in 1939.
 In 1958, the Union Trustee Company convened a meeting with headmasters from several prominent schools to develop a plan for providing continuing education to school leavers pursuing farming careers.
 This led to the appointment of Ivo Dean as the first principal, who established foundational principles emphasizing practical experience and continuous assessment.

 Significant milestones in the college's development include the introduction of the Equine Management program in 1979 and the launch of the Agribusiness course in 1992.
 In 2014, the college introduced the Master of Agribusiness program.

 In 2022, Marcus Oldham College celebrated its 60th anniversary, marking six decades of contributions to agricultural education.